 Students on this programme benefit from an integrated and flexible approach when it comes to teaching.
-The programme will be delivered through a combination of workshops, guest lectures and Masterclasses sessions throughout the year at the University of London’s Paris Campus.
-In addition students will receive online teaching via a sophisticated e-learning platform.
+The programme will be delivered through a combination of workshops, guest lectures and seminars throughout the year at the University of London’s Paris Campus.

-The programme is taught by experienced academics who are leaders in their field.
-These intensive sessions will give you the opportunity to network with your peers and academics face to face and experience life on campus at the University of London Institute in Paris.
-You will also benefit from a dedicated tutor who will guide you through the topics and assignments of each module online.
+The programme is taught by experienced Queen Mary academics who are leaders in their field.
+These intensive sessions will give you the opportunity to network with your peers and academics and experience life on campus at the University of London Institute in Paris.
+You will also benefit from a dedicated tutor who will guide you through the topics and assignments of each module..

 Queen Mary University of London (QMUL) is a member of the Russell Group of leading research-intensive universities in the UK.
 QMUL is rated amongst the top 20 in the UK for its research in Politics and International Relations.
 University of London Institute in Paris, is an integral part of the University of London and is the UK’s leading University in France.
 Queen Mary University of London has a long standing academic partnership with ULIP and this collaboration brings the expertise of QMUL's School of Politics and International Relations to the heart of Paris.